wunderlich90/redux-pizza-parlor/Notes.md

         [x] dispatch user info to send to page 3 and 4

 [ ] Page 3
-    [ ] a section on the top of the page that dislpays user info and delivery choice
+    [x] a section on the top of the page that displays user info and delivery choice
-        [ ] info is pulled from page 2
+        [x] info is pulled from page 2
     [ ] needs a table
         [ ] displays pizza name
         [ ] displays pizza cost